wala/graph4code/README.md

  Note that we use git lfs to store the jars.
 Please use `git lfs pull` to pull the jars - their sizes should be above 50M.

 ## Collecting documentation (docstrings) for your scripts
+ 1. For this, create a conda environment with `conda create --name g4c python=3.9`.

+     `pip install bs4`

+     `pip install elasticsearch`

+     Or create it from `docstrings.yaml` in the graph4code directory.

- 1. Install ElasticSearch (tested with 8.2.1).
+ 2. Install ElasticSearch (tested with 8.2.1).

      `wget https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-8.2.1-linux-x86_64.tar.gz`